openmls/openmls/book/src/virtual_clients.md

 - The `VirtualClientAction` coordination channel over SafeAAD (the draft's `external_join` and `key_package_upload` actions) is not implemented.
 The transport of the KeyPackage upload is left entirely to the application.
-- There is no convenience layer for marking a group as an emulation group on its config and deriving epoch secrets automatically.
-Registration is the manual `register_vc_derivation_epoch` call shown above.
 - Per-epoch state for dead derivation epochs is not garbage collected automatically.